techidaily/site-fox-that/source/_posts/lost-connection-with-your-vpn-on-the-go-revive-it-in-seven-simple-steps-on-your-iphone.md

  However, if you can't connect to a VPN from the other app as well, there may be an issue with the VPN configuration or your iPhone's settings.
 So, apply the remaining fixes.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LaWcXdTn5SE?si=QbxEkX-4a17J5RVs&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 4\.
 Delete the VPN Profile

  A VPN profile enables a device to connect to a private network securely.
 When you connect to a new VPN for the first time, the app asks for permission to create a new VPN profile.
 When you grant permission, the app creates a profile, which allows the VPN to monitor or filter your iPhone's network activity.